mafascio/rmlops-mc/docs/Prerequisites.md

     If you dont have access, ask your __admin__.

-3. Have/Create an Azure DevOps account, [create](https://dev.azure.com)
+3. Have/Create an Azure DevOps account